 Ring-billed Gulls are strong, graceful flyers.
 They can race along at more than 40 miles per hour, and they're adept at snatching food from the air.
 You may see these birds hovering, soaring, or poised and stationary in the wind.
 Adults play by repeatedly dropping objects, then swooping to catch them—perhaps honing their hunting moves.
 These gulls use a wide variety of foraging methods: walking around on land; stamping their feet in shallow water to uncover small invertebrates; skimming shallow water for small fish; nabbing insects out of the air.
 They steal food from other birds, hunt for small rodents, and scavenge along beaches, parks, and garbage dumps.
 Birds in large nonbreeding groups usually space themselves evenly, about 3–6 feet apart.
 Like many other gull species, when Ring-billed Gulls are feeling aggressive they'll lower their head, begin calling, and then raise their head up to their shoulders.
 This can escalate to an exaggerated toss of the head over the back while calling.
 To signal submission, a Ring-billed Gull will draw its head back in toward its shoulders and make shorter, calmer calls, sometimes tossing its head up or away from its opponent as well.

-After nearly succumbing to hunting and habitat loss, Ring-billed Gulls once again thrive across the United States and southern Canada—so numerous in some places that they are considered pests.
+After nearly succumbing to hunting and habitat loss, Ring-billed Gull populations have been increasing since 1966, according to the North American Breeding Bird Survey.
+They can be found throughout the year in the U.S. and Canada, with some wintering in Mexico and other areas of Central America.
 Their populations plummeted during the late nineteenth century, when humans encroached on the birds' nesting grounds and killed them for feathers to decorate hats.
 By the early 1900s many breeding sites were defunct.
-Protection under the 1917 Migratory Birds Convention Act (Canada) and 1918 Migratory Bird Treaty Act (U.S.) helped bring the species back.
+Protection under the 1917 Migratory Birds Convention Act (Canada) and 1918 Migratory Bird Treaty Act (U.S.) helped bring the species back, and now this species once again thrives across the United States and southern Canada—so numerous in some places that they are considered pests.
 In the middle of the twentieth century, Ring-billed Gulls around Lake Ontario proved susceptible to the pesticide DDT and to PCB pollution.
 Environmental regulations in the 1970s helped reduce pollution levels.
 Humans have generally helped Ring-billed Gulls by providing extra foods, including introduced fish; insects and grain exposed on farm fields; and discarded food and refuse.
 The Ring-billed Gull continues to extend its breeding range—likely fueled in part by the edible garbage available at open landfills.

 - Ryder, J. P. 1992.
 Ring-billed Gull (Larus delawarensis).
 In The Birds of North America, No. 33 (A. Poole, P. Stettenheim, and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.